 Please contact Lauren to discuss your specific issue.

-Please bare in mind that these modalities are not a substitute for medical advice.
+Please bear in mind that these modalities are not a substitute for medical advice.
 Please seek the care of a doctor.